 - Miracle Max and his wife in The Princess Bride.
 This was somewhat lampshaded in the book.
 Billy Crystal, who played Max, once referred to the pair as "little Jewish trolls."

 - Mr. Bernstein in Citizen Kane.
 Particularly suspicious is a brief scene in which Charles's overly WASPy first wife, Emily Norton, admits that she doesn't feel comfortable having Mr. Bernstein around, although she won't say why.
 Mr. Bernstein was played by a Jewish actor, Everett Sloane.

 - Pretty much everyone in Wet Hot American Summer: it takes place at a Jewish summer camp, but this is mentioned so little that viewers could easily miss it.
 Listen to the names Janeane Garofalo calls out in the cafeteria for the "early bus to Boston" (they're all incredibly stereotypical Jewish names, and include "David Ben Gurion").

-- Egon Spengler and Janine Melnitz of Ghostbusters have very Jewish-sounding names, but their religions have never been mentioned.
+- Egon Spengler and Janine Melnitz of Ghostbusters have very Jewish-sounding names, but their ethnicities have never been mentioned.
 Harold Ramis, a Jew, jokes about his hair in the film being a "Jewfro."
-Ironically, Oswald Spengler, the philosopher who inspired Egon's surname, was openly anti-Semitic.
+In case you wonder, Oswald Spengler, the philosopher who inspired Egon's surname, was non-Jewish.

 - Lots of characters in Mel Brooks' movies (not counting the ones who are explicitly Jewish).
 Not a surprise, as Brooks is proudly Jewish himself and loves referencing Jewish/Yiddish culture.